andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 $\sqrt{65} = 8.0623$.

 Which means the distance we would have to walk upstage is 0.778% longer than the distance we walk downstage\*.
-So if we assume an average stride distance of 2.5 ft the difference of the component perpendicular to the curtain would be 1.89 inches over a total distance of 20 feet.
-Or 0.24 inches per step.
+If we assume an average stride distance of 2.5 ft that means we'd walk 20 feet downstage and to account for the angle we'd need to walk 20 feet 1.87 inches on the way back.
+Or 0.23 extra inches per step.
 We're good but I don't think we're *that* good.

 *\*I just learned what upstage & downstage meant during rehearsal today.
 I'm only 77.8% sure I'm using it correctly here.*